Robust Policy Expansion for Offline-to-Online RL under Diverse Data Corruption: Conclusion and Limitations

 In this paper, we propose RPEX, a method designed to enable robust online fine-tuning under O2O data corruption by leveraging importance sampling (IPW).
 This setting is critical for deploying reinforcement learning in real-world environments, where noise and adversarial attacks are ubiquitous.
 RPEX integrates IPW into PEX to mitigate the heavy-tailed behavior of policies induced by corrupted data.
 Through empirical evaluations under random, adversarial, and mixed attacks, we demonstrate the robustness of RPEX against various forms of data corruption during the O2O phase.
 We hope this work inspires future research addressing data corruption in more realistic scenarios.
 A limitation of our approach is that IPW in RPEX requires access to the exact action probabilities, which may hinder integration with probability-agnostic models such as diffusion models.

-\begin{ack} This work was supported by the Natural Science Foundation of Shenzhen (No.JCYJ20230807111604008, No.JCYJ20240813112007010), the Natural Science Foundation of Guangdong Province (No.2024A1515010003), National Key Research and Development Program of China (No.2022YFB4701400), and Cross-disciplinary Fund for Research and Innovation (No. JC2024002) of Tsinghua SIGS. \end{ack}
+\begin{ack} This work was supported by the Natural Science Foundation of Shenzhen (No.JCYJ20230807111604008, No.JCYJ20240813112007010), the Natural Science Foundation of Guangdong Province (No.2024A1515010003), National Key Research and Development Program of China (No.2022YFB4701400), and Cross-disciplinary Fund for Research and Innovation (No. JC2024002) of Tsinghua SIGS.
+Li Shen is supported by NSFC Grant (No. 62576364), Shenzhen Basic Research Project (Natural Science Foundation) Basic Research Key Project (NO. JCYJ20241202124430041). \end{ack}

 \textbf{Border Impact}.
 Offline-to-Online reinforcement learning (O2O RL) aims to learn a policy from a fixed offline dataset, followed by fine-tuning through online interaction.
 Our approach focuses on enhancing the robustness of O2O algorithms under data corruption occurring in both offline and online phases.
 Such corruption is ubiquitous due to noise and potential adversarial attacks.
 By improving robustness, our method advances the field of O2O RL and facilitates its deployment in real-world applications such as robotic control, without introducing significant ethical or societal concerns.